Roles and Responsibilities of Honors College Faculty Fellows

 While her primary responsibilities at TSU include music education courses and observing preservice music teachers, she also enjoys instructing non-music majors and cultivating relationships with public school educators.
 Besides effectively utilizing technology in all aspects of education, her interests include open educational resources and practices in higher education and effective teacher training.
 She is an active member of several organizations including the Association for Technology in Music Instruction and the Association of Teacher Educators.

-Dr. David Baker received his Ph.D. from York University Sociology Department, Toronto, Canada.
-He is the interim Chair and a Professor of the Administration of Justice Department at the Barbara Jordan- Mickey Leland School of Public Affairs at Texas Southern University.
+Dr. David Baker is the Interim Chair and Associate Professor in the Administration of Justice Department at the Barbara Jordan- Mickey Leland School of Public Affairs at Texas Southern University.
 Dr. Baker is on the Editorial Board of International Journal of Criminal Justice Sciences, African Journal of Criminology and Justice Studies and International Journal of Criminology and Sociology Theory.
-His teaching areas include Qualitative Methods in Administration of Justice, Administration of Justice Ethics and Theory.
+He received his Ph.D. from York University Sociology Department, Toronto, Canada.
+Dr. Baker's teaching areas include Qualitative Methods in Administration of Justice, Administration of Justice Ethics and Theory.
 His research and scholarship includes 2 books, 19 Journal articles (Peer Reviewed), one book review and one chapter: The Child in Care; The Politics of Care and the Politics of Race; Perception of Restorative Justice by Jail Inmates; Criminology and Civil Society: A Critical Review; Preventing Substance Abuse Recidivism: An Examination of Rehabilitation and Punishment Approaches; and A Theoretical Consideration Towards An Understanding Of Schools as Breeding Grounds for Prisons.